SysKitTeam/docs-point/docs/governance-and-automation/provisioning/templates.md

   * New and existing guests
   * Existing guests only
   * Only people in your organization
+  * Limit Sharing by Domain - selecting this checkbox lets you select between teo options:
+    * Allow only specific domains - when selected, you will be asked to type in the domains you want to allow, separating them with commas
+    * Block specific domains - when selected, you will be asked to type in the domains you want to block sharing for, separating them with commas

 Please note that available options depend on defined tenant-level external sharing policies.
 For example, if sharing files and folders using links that don't require sign-in is not allowed, the Anyone option will not be enabled.